 You could easily imagine the interior of Buda Castle looking like the elegant rooms of Maison Bistro & Hotel!
 The antique furniture blends in with modern comforts and artworks, making it the perfect contemporary castle for your weekend in Budapest!

 If you’re staying in a central location in Budapest, then you’ll be able to walk to all the best Budapest landmarks!
 There are many pedestrian precincts and traffic is restricted on Castle Hill so walking is actually an ideal way to get around.

 You may need to access transport for one or two attractions, though, and when you arrive and depart the city.

 Public transport includes trams, buses and metro.
 There are integrated tickets which allow you to make use of all of these whilst saving time and money.
 One single ticket is valid for one journey; if you transfer, you will need another ticket.
 You can buy 10 tickets at a discounted price, a 24-hour and a 72-hour pass.
 The 48-hour Budapest Card offers free public transport, as well as discounted entrance to a number of Budapest attractions!

 If you want to take a taxi, only flag down the yellow taxis with corporate logos (and not ones that only say “freelance”)!
 These are licensed operators that have regulated prices listed on the back door.
 We recommend City Taxi and Tele 5.
 This is a good alternative to Uber, which is banned in Hungary.

 You can use taxis to and from the airport but there is no flat-rate for this trip.
-A more wallet-friendly alternative is the shuttle bus which takes just half an hour!
+Your wallet-friendly alternatives include the shuttle bus, which takes just half an hour!